-In Fiscal Year 2016, the Maryland Energy Administration (MEA) has approximately \$3.5 million, subject to funding availability, in EmPOWER Clean Energy Communities grant funds available through the Strategic Energy Investment Fund (SEIF) for entities that serve Maryland's low-to-moderate income households.
+In Fiscal Year 2016, the Maryland Energy Administration (MEA) has up to approximately \$5.5 million in EmPOWER Clean Energy Communities competitive grant funds to support innovative projects that improve buildings, neighborhoods or whole communities.
+Funding is provided through the Strategic Energy Investment Fund (SEIF) for entities that serve Maryland's low-to-moderate income households.
+In early 2016, the MEA anticipates issuing awards ranging from \$40,000 up to \$1,000,000.

-The EmPOWER Clean Energy Communities grants will be competitively awarded for energy efficiency projects that generate significant energy savings, with the financial benefits of the energy savings being passed on to Maryland's low-to-moderate income residents.
+The EmPOWER Clean Energy Communities grants will be competitively awarded for energy efficiency projects that generate significant energy savings and pass the associated financial benefits on to Maryland's low-to-moderate income residents.
 Projects that maximize energy savings and the number of low-to-moderate income residents served will receive grant funding priority.
+The focus for this competitive program is to reach entire areas (buildings, neighborhoods or entire communities) with energy efficiency upgrades.